Artpop: Conception

 Sandro Botticelli's The Birth of Venus (pictured left) is the background of the album's cover artwork.
 It also influenced Gaga's image during promotional events, including her 2013 iTunes Festival performance (right).

-Gaga described Artpop as "a celebration and a poetic musical journey" that displayed a "lack of maturity and responsibility", contrary to the dark, anthemic nature of Born This Way.
+Gaga described Artpop as "a celebration and a poetic musical journey" that displayed a "lack of maturity and responsibility", in contrast to the dark, anthemic nature of Born This Way.
 In an August 2013 interview, she told V magazine that she underwent a "cosmetic experience with words" as she examined potential names for the project.
-"Popart" was initially favored and taken into consideration, but as Gaga questioned "the cultural implication of the words" and the title's evolution post-release, she soon found a "nice ring" to "Artpop".
+"Popart" was initially favored, but as Gaga questioned "the cultural implication of the words" and the title's evolution post-release, she soon found a "nice ring" to "Artpop".
 With Artpop, Gaga attempts to inject vulnerability into her work; she also cited Pierrot and Sandro Botticelli's The Birth of Venus (c.
 1484–1486) painting as an influence.
-Gaga admitted to being increasingly self-conscious at the apex of the Born This Way era, and when asked about the decision to refine her image, she responded:

-For Artpop, I, in the most metaphorical explanation, stood in front of a mirror and I took off the wig and I took off the makeup and I unzipped the outfit and I put a black cap on my head and I covered my body in a black catsuit and I looked in the mirror and I said: 'OK, now you need to show them you can be brilliant without that.'
-And that's what Artpop is all about.
-Because I knew that if I wanted to grow, if I really wanted to innovate from the inside, I had to do something that was almost impossible for me.
+She also said that at the height of the Born This Way era, she had become increasingly self-conscious about her public image.
+Explaining the concept behind Artpop, Gaga said she imagined standing before a mirror and removing the wigs, makeup, and elaborate costumes associated with her persona.
+She wanted to prove she could be artistically "brilliant" without them and to challenge herself to innovate from within.

-The album's themes primarily revolve around fame, sex, and empowerment, whilst briefly exploring gender roles and marijuana.
-References include Greek and Roman mythology, and classic jazz and electronic musician Sun Ra.
-Spencer Kornhaber from The Atlantic saw Artpop as an "attention-freak's manifesto", and interpreted the record's exploration into carnal desire as a facet of the broader idea of "owning up to one's own desire for attention".
-London Evening Standards John Aizlewood suggested that songs such as "Do What U Want" and "Dope" highlighted Gaga's "curiously submissive" tendencies as a lyricist.
-Jason Lipshutz from Billboard commented that Artpop "naturally abides" to her "far-reaching ambition" to "re-think the 'pop album' as an entity", while USA Todays Jerry Shiver observed the lyrics to foretell "the exploits of an empowered, sexy siren who wrestles with fame", something he expected from Gaga.
-John Pareles from The New York Times argued that, with Artpop, Gaga reasserted "her need for the love of her audience and announced her new pivot to align herself with the [visual] art world".
+The album's themes primarily revolve around fame, sex, and empowerment, while briefly exploring gender roles and marijuana.
+References include Greek and Roman mythology, as well as the classic jazz and electronic musician Sun Ra.
+Spencer Kornhaber from The Atlantic saw Artpop as an "attention-freak's manifesto" and interpreted the record's exploration of carnal desire as a facet of the broader idea of "owning up to one's own desire for attention".
+John Aizlewood of the London Evening Standard suggested that songs such as "Do What U Want" and "Dope" highlighted Gaga's "curiously submissive" tendencies as a lyricist.
+Jason Lipshutz from Billboard commented that Artpop "naturally abides" to her "far-reaching ambition" to "re-think the 'pop album' as an entity", while Jerry Shriver of USA Today observed that the lyrics foretold "the exploits of an empowered, sexy siren who wrestles with fame", something he expected from Gaga.
+Jon Pareles of The New York Times argued that, with Artpop, Gaga reasserted "her need for the love of her audience and announced her new pivot to align herself with the [visual] art world".